-When compared to any other low down payment mortgage, VA home loans are the most affordable – in upfront as well as monthly costs.
+When compared to any other low down payment mortgage, VA home loans are typically the most affordable – in upfront as well as monthly costs.

 With a VA loan, you can buy a home with zero down and have the seller pay some or all of your closing costs, meaning you could own a home with no money out-of-pocket.

 Lenders typically allow lower credit scores on VA loans as well.
-While most lenders require just a 640 score, some allow you to have a score as low as 620.
+While most mortgage lenders require just a 640 score, some allow you to have a score as low as 620.

 The VA home loan is the easiest 100% home financing option available.
-If you have served in the military, the VA home loan is worth checking into.

 According to FHA guidelines, you can receive a gift for the entire down payment.
 The gift can be from a family member, non-profit organization, fiancé, or another eligible down payment gift source.
-That means you don’t need any of your own money to buy with FHA, if you can find a source for the gift.

-First time homebuyers receive down payment gifts more often than you might think.
+First-time home buyers receive down payment gifts more often than you might think.
 There’s a chance that you know an eligible donor who could help you with all or part of the down payment.